K1sna/K1sna/README.md

 ### Its a true start in github for me now
 - 🔭 I’m currently learning Algorithm Security,Cryptography
-- 🌱 I used to work on ComputerVision & Deeplearing
+- 🌱 I used to work on ComputerVision & Deeplearning
 - 💬 Welcome to my blog, you can comment [here](http://eotstxtab.top)
 - ⚡ And I'm enriching my github from now on...